tdwg/bdq/tg2/_review/docs/users/index.md

 ## Kinds of Tests and what they do

 A Validation examines specific elements in the data (that is, particular Darwin Core terms) and asks whether those data conform to a single specific criterion for quality.

 An Amendment examines specific elements in the data and asks if it can propose changes to improve the quality of the data under a single specific criterion for quality.

 Issues are like Validations, but they can identify potential problems in the data that may or may not be problems for all users of the same data.
 For example, there is a Validation that identifies whether or not dwc:dataGeneralizations contains any value, if it does, then users need to examine the specific statements made and evaluate them against their quality needs.
 These are different from Validations which assert that the data are fit for use or not.
+Issues are a form of warning flag where the test is drawing attention to potential problem with the value of a Darwin Core term for at least one use case.

-Measures count things.
+Measures either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).

-## Parts of a Response from a test.
+## Parts of a Response from a test. (normative)

 Reports SHOULD identify tests to you using at least the skos:prefLabel for the test class, e.g. VALIDATION_COUNTRY_FOUND.